 - Bank account.
 You will need your NIF for opening a bank account.

 - EU Citizen Registration Certificate.
 Find out how you can get yours.

 And, finally, keep calm and good luck!

 Share with us your own experience with renting in Ericeira.
-Tell us about your house hunting, what worked or did not work for you.
+Tell us about your house hunt, what worked or did not work for you.
 We look forward to hearing from you!